RADIUM AGE: 1906

 Percival Lowell’s Mars and its Canals present a popular version of the astronomer’s position that Mars is a habitable planet.
 This is the second of three books he wrote on the topic; the others are Mars (1895); and Mars as the Abode of Life (1908).
 His thesis: Schiaparelli’s canals were actually the irrigation channels of an advanced civilization that funneled water from its polar caps in accordance with seasonal demand and a changing climate.
 Influential on the era’s proto-sf.
 See images here.

 Also in 1906, Swedish artist and mystic Hilma af Klint paints her first series of abstract paintings.
-She felt that The High Masters (“Höga Mästare”), spirits with whom she communed, had assigned her to create paintings for “the Temple.”
+Klint assumed that there was a spiritual dimension to life and aimed at visualizing context beyond what the eye can see.
+Influenced by spiritualism and theosophy, she sought to understand and communicate the various dimensions of human existence.
+She felt that The High Masters, spirits with whom she communed, had assigned her to create paintings for “the Temple.”
 Between 1906 and 1915, she painted nearly 200 works; this was carried out in two phases with an interruption between 1908 (because Rudolf Steiner had discouraged her) and 1912.
 She developed an inventive geometric visual language — grids, circles, spirals and petal-like forms (sometimes diagrammatic, sometimes biomorphic) — capable of depicting invisible forces both of the inner and outer worlds.
+PS: When I saw Klint’s epic 2018 show at the Guggenheim, I realized, “Aha!
+The Guggenheim is the ‘Temple’ for which Klint was painting.”

 MORE RADIUM AGE SCI FI ON HILOBROW: HiLoBooks homepage! | What is Radium Age science fiction? |Radium Age 100: 100 Best Science Fiction Novels from 1904–33 | Radium Age Supermen | Radium Age Robots | Radium Age Apocalypses | Radium Age Telepaths | Radium Age Eco-Catastrophes | Radium Age Cover Art (1) | SF’s Best Year Ever: 1912 | Radium Age Science Fiction Poetry | Enter Highbrowism | Bathybius!
 Primordial ooze in Radium Age sf | War and Peace Games (H.G.
 Wells’s training manuals for supermen) | Radium Age: Context series | J.D.
 Beresford | Algernon Blackwood | Edgar Rice Burroughs | Karel Čapek | Buster Crabbe | August Derleth | Arthur Conan Doyle | Hugo Gernsback | Charlotte Perkins Gilman | Cicely Hamilton | Hermann Hesse | William Hope Hodgson | Aldous Huxley | Inez Haynes Irwin | Alfred Jarry | Jack Kirby (Radium Age sf’s influence on) | Murray Leinster | Gustave Le Rouge | Gaston Leroux | David Lindsay | Jack London | H.P.
 Lovecraft | A. Merritt | Maureen O’Sullivan | Sax Rohmer | Paul Scheerbart | Upton Sinclair | Clark Ashton Smith | E.E.
 “Doc” Smith | Olaf Stapledon | John Taine | H.G.
 Wells | Jack Williamson | Stanisław Ignacy Witkiewicz | S. Fowler Wright | Philip Gordon Wylie | Yevgeny Zamyatin